 Invite People to Church

-- People are most open to visiting church during Christmas.
+People are most open to visiting church during the Christmas season.